 Kraken Review: A Brief History

-Founded in 2011 by Jesse Powell, Kraken is renowned for its wide range of features, low transaction fees, and top-notch security.
-The exchange was first launched in 2013 and has raised more than $100 million to date.
+Founded in 2011 by Jesse Powell, Kraken is renowned for its wide range of features, low transaction and low trading fees, and top-notch security.
+The cryptocurrency exchange was first launched in 2013 and has raised more than $100 million to date.

 As it turned out, Mt.
 Gox was inadequately run and at risk of losing its customers' money.
-With this knowledge of what not to do, Powell decided to construct an exchange that would function better and safer.
-By 2014, he opened the exchange, which he called Kraken.
+With this knowledge of what not to do, Powell decided to construct a crypto exchange that would function better and safer.
+By 2014, he opened the crypto exchange, which he called Kraken.

 The same year that Powell founded Kraken, Mt.
 Gox got hacked, resulting in the loss of $460 million of its customers' funds.
 After the bankruptcy, Kraken stepped in to process the claims of those who lost funds during the event.
 Many new users first got introduced to Kraken this way.

 Powell remained committed to creating a trading platform that would prove secure and trustworthy for investors.
 To ensure this, Kraken forged strategic links with banks in Japan and Germany.
 Powell also pushed hard for a significant milestone, getting listed on the Bloomberg Terminal.

 The Bloomberg Terminal is a vital tool relied on by bankers all over the world.
 It sits on the desks of more than 325,000 of the world's most important financial decision-makers.
 This listing coup validated Kraken and brought it to the attention of major players.